Raising Chickens and Pigs for Meat and Self-Sufficiency

 The other great thing about the electric net fence is that it’s portable.
 This means that if you have the space to do it (a couple of acres would suffice for two hogs), you can move the pen around throughout the season.
 This is sort of like rotational grazing on a smaller scale; you get to cut feed costs because the hogs will continue to have access to grass, weeds, and whatever they can turn out of the soil.

 Speaking of which… don’t put hogs on pasture that you’re not willing to have dug up.
 They will use their snouts to root, and in their search for worms, insects, roots, snakes, field mice, and whatever else, they will leave your meadow looking like it was turned by a medieval walking plow.

-You can make it harder for the hogs to dig and turn the soil by “ringing the noses” – this means installing a metal ring through their nostrils.
+You can make it harder for the hogs to dig and turn the soil by “ringing the noses”— this means installing a metal ring through their nostrils.
 Basically, it’s like a person getting a nose piercing.
-I’ve never done this myself, but if I start pasturing hogs I certainly will.
-(And when I do, I’ll be sure to write a Hub about it, considering what an interesting and enlightening experience it’s sure to be!)
+I’ve never done this myself, but if I start pasturing hogs, I certainly will.

 Again, rotating hogs on pasture is something I would recommend only to those who are very serious about such an endeavor, and who have the time to deal with it.
 Otherwise, constructing a pen that will be stationary should do you just fine; or, use the electric net fence and just leave it in one place for the whole season.
 If you’re not keeping hogs on the same space throughout the year, year after year, the fenced-in area will recover somewhat in terms of grass and other green stuff.